 Students who have patterns of unexcused tardiness may forfeit their right to receive credit or grades for that particular subject or class.

-After being notified that a student has a pattern of tardies in the trimester and the tardies continue, a conference with the teacher, Head of School, and parents
+Five or more tardies in a trimester will result in a lowered deportment grade on the trimester report card.
+After being notified that a student has a pattern of tardies in the trimester and the tardies continue, a conference with the teacher, Head of School, and parents of the student will be held.